Run Service

 All backslashes are escaped in the JSON format.

-If annotation is enabled for the Independent AJF entities category in Control-M, you must also provide an annotation to justify your action.
+If annotation is enabled for the Independent AJF entities category in the CCM, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.

 REST API Syntax